microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chartcollection-itemat.md

 If successful, this method returns `200 OK` response code and [workbookChart](../resources/workbookchart.md) object in the response body.

 ## Example
-Here's an example of how to call this API.
+The following example shows how to call this API.
-##### Request
+### Request
-Here's an example of the request.
+The following example shows a request.

 # [HTTP](#tab/http)
 <!-- {